Mosin–Nagant: Finland

-Most Finnish Rifles were assembled by SAKO, Tikkakoski Oy, or VKT (Valtion Kivääritehdas, State Rifle Factory, after the wars part of Valtion Metallitehtaat (Valmet), State Metalworks).
+Most Finnish rifles were assembled by SAKO, Tikkakoski Oy, or VKT (Valtion Kivääritehdas, State Rifle Factory, after the wars part of Valtion Metallitehtaat (Valmet), State Metalworks).
 The Finnish cartridge 7.62×53mmR is a slightly modified variation of the Russian 7.62×54mmR, and is considered interchangeable with 54R.
 However, the older version of the Finnish military cartridge was loaded with the S-type bullet that had nominal diameter of .308.
 In 1936 the Finnish Army fielded a new standard service cartridge intended for both machine guns and rifles.
 This new cartridge was loaded with a new bullet designed in 1934–the D-166, which had a nominal diameter of .310.
-The new service rifle m/39 was designed from the start around the D-166 thus it had nominal barrel diameter of .310.
+The new service rifle m/39 was designed from the start around the D-166, thus it had nominal barrel diameter of .310.

-Handloaded cartridges for Finnish rifles should however use a 0.308 in bullet for use with other Finnish Mosin–Nagant variants instead of the 0.310 in one which gives best results in M39, Soviet and most of other Mosin–Nagant rifles.
+Handloaded cartridges for Finnish rifles should however use a 0.308 in bullet for use with other Finnish Mosin–Nagant variants instead of the 0.310 in one which gives best results in M/39, Soviet and most of other Mosin–Nagant rifles.